ZioulePang/Artisted-Controlled-Highlights-and-Shadow/README.md

 <img width="220" alt="image" src="https://github.com/ZioulePang/Artisted-Controlled-Highlights-and-Shadow/assets/93811399/94d8cf03-a7c8-4569-8d73-1edcc1993985">

 #Artists Controlled Shadow
-这部分是对论文Shading Rig: Dynamic Art-directable Stylised Shading for 3D Characters 的复现 与论文中不同的是项目中在是在空间下修改物体的阴影。
+This section is a reproduction of the paper Shading rig: Dynamic Art directed Stylised Shading for 3D Characters Unlike in the paper, the project involves modifying the shadows of objects in space.

 Comparison as follows：